-Eighteen years ago Yugoslavia died, its federation of republics consuming themselves in fires of ethnic and religious hatred.
-In ten years of successive conflicts, acts of barbarism unseen in Europe since the Second World War were committed in horrendous numbers.
+Twenty eight years ago, Yugoslavia died, its federation of republics consuming themselves in fires of ethnic and religious hatred.
+In a decade of successive conflicts, acts of barbarism unseen in Europe since the Second World War were committed in horrendous numbers.
 As many as 140,000 people were killed, a quarter of whom simply vanished.

 In most cases the fathers, mothers, sons and daughters led away at gunpoint were murdered.
 Governments, armies and militias worked together to eradicate minorities, masking their actions behind the iniquitous euphemism ethnic cleansing.
 Their methods varied in scale but the objective was the same across most front lines: gain territory through the deportation, imprisonment and execution of civilians.
 The bodies of many victims were hidden in cemeteries beneath marked graves, in wells and in caves, burned, dumped into rivers or secreted in remote fields surrounded by landmines and booby traps.
 Making people disappear was part of military strategy.